benson890610/laravel-docs/README.md

 3. email         - request data email must be of correct type
 4. min:6         - request data must contain minimum 6 characters
 5. unique:users  - request parameter must be unique in Users table e.g (email parameter)
-6. confirmed     - request parameter used in password validation, must contain password_confirmed field
+6. confirmed     - request parameter used in password validation, must contain password_confirmation field
 7. image         - request parameter file must be an image
 8. mimes:png,jpg - request file image must be png or jpg
 9. max:2048      - request when used on image, then image must be 2048 Kb